Erlend Wiborg: Parliament

 Wiborg was elected to the Norwegian parliament from Østfold in 2013, and previously served as a deputy representative from 2005 to 2013.
 He served as the first deputy chair of the Standing Committee on Labour and Social Affairs from 2013 to 2017 and chair of the same committee from 2017 to 2021.

+Wiborg joined the pro-Israel organisation With Israel for Peace in 2014.

 In March 2019, he expressed that the Storting should display the Norwegian flag in the Storting chamber, further saying he would act further upon the matter.
 He is said to have drawn inspiration from other national parliaments that flag their flags in their respective chambers, notably recently Denmark, who started this practise in 2017.
 President of the Storting Tone Wilhelmsen Trøen said that the matter would be treated normally by the Storting presidency.

 In early December 2019, he expressed that NATO should be given the Nobel Peace Prize, given that their main goal is to work to secure peace.
 He acknowledged that despite that NATO has gone to war before, he deemed it a necessity, and further expressed understanding that his NATO nomination could be a controversial choice.

 In September 2020, during the COVID-19 pandemic in Norway, he expressed expectations that both parts in the then ongoing bus strike to end the strike.
 He also criticized the strike, saying it was irresponsible to strike in the midst of the pandemic.